 The Head of Environment authorises officers to carry out a range of duties that are necessary to ensure laws are being complied with.
-Our intervention may be as a result of a complaint or report from a witness or will be planned in accordance with any guidance we have to follow such as the inspection of a business handling food for compliance with hygience regulations.
+Our intervention may be as a result of a complaint or report from a witness, or will be planned in accordance with any guidance we have to follow, such as the inspection of a business handling food for compliance with hygiene regulations.

 It is good practice to have a written policy setting out broad guidelines to assist officers in determining what sort of enforcement action is appropriate for each situation.

 The enforcement policy, that covers a range of environmental health, pollution, street scene and licensing functions, also provides advice to businesses and individuals on what they can expect in the event of a breach of legislation or behaviour that justifies intervention by a public authority, such as nuisance.